ankurchavda/SparkLearning/README.md

 ### This material has been created using multiple sources from the internet, Spark Learning 2.0 and The Definitive Guide.

 #### You can use this guide to learn about different components of spark and use this as reference material.
-This section covers all the topics that is more than enough for you to get started with Spark Theory.
+This section covers all the topics that are more than enough for you to get started with Spark Theory.
 You can refer to the advanced topics here -

 - [Optimization Techniques](advanced/optimizations.md)
 - [Joins Internal Working](advanced/joins.md)